Parallel-in-time quantum simulation via Page and Wootters quantum time: Depth-Estimation and parallel-in-time advantages

 \end{proposition} Remarkably, the condition for a convenient clock size is doubly logarithmic in the system's Hilbert space dimension $d$.
 Typically, a modest number of qubits for the clock, much smaller than the system size, is sufficient to improve computational times.
+As an example for $n=200$ system qubits and for $\beta=5$ the inequality $\log(N)>\log(\beta \log(d))$ is achieved when $m\geq 10$, while for $n=400$ one needs $m=11$ clock qubits.
+Let us also remark that in most applications it is natural to scale $N$ with the system size to properly capture the system behavior.
+In this sense, a quadratic speed up in $N$ could indicate a substantial improvement when measured by the dimension of the system.

 Finally, let us remark that Proposition \ref{prop:adv} will hold under rather general conditions, since it is based on the fact that a sum over $N$ terms is involved in the estimation of $\#^{\text{seq}}$, while a sum over $\log(N)$ terms is required for $\#^{\text{par}}$ (see proof in Appendix \ref{app:proofdepths}).
 However, the scaling of the number of gates $\#^{\text{par}}$ we provided in Theorem \ref{theo:scaling} is still based on a pessimistic bound and linked to product formulae: the generic bounds we used for Trotterization can overestimate by far \cite{childs2018toward, heyl2019quantum} the actual errors, which depend on the specific initial states and observables involved in the complete protocols.
 This means that actual implementations of the parallel-in-time protocols, whether based on product formulae or more advanced methods, might be much more efficient.
-The important message is that the advantages over sequential-in-time protocols, as stated in Proposition \ref{prop:adv}, hold more generally (see also below).
+The important message is that the advantages over sequential-in-time protocols, as stated in Proposition \ref{prop:adv}, hold more generally (see also below and the discussion).